Azeret/galIMF/README.md

 ### Example

-An example file is given in example_galaxy_evolution.py
+An example is given in file "example_galaxy_evolution.py".